M-Faried/mpc-implementation-in-go/README.md

 # Go Simple Rest API

-A practice application on using GO to build an E-Commerce REST API.
+A practice application on using GO to build an E-Commerce microservice.

 - **Models** The api is built using the a data access layer and DTO's located in the models folder for the accessing the database.
 - **Controllers** for coupling the routes to their data sources which are the same in this case.